RoboRyGuy/My-Portfolio/Arcade/README.md

 Contained in this game is three simpler games: snake and two versions of pacman.
  The snake game is based on an online javascript version I liked (Credit: http://www.menet.umn.edu/~dockt036/snake.html).
-It's a complete game
+It's a complete game.

 The pacman games are more complex.
 The first version was my first attempt at AI, collision detection, and other such things.
 It's kinda messy code-wise, but it's